JoeryMartens/FontGenerator/README.md

 }
 ```

-The code above search to all the fontsfiles in your fontdirectory and writes the filepath and filename in and object.
+The code above search to all the fontsfiles in your fontdirectory and writes the filepath and filename in and array.